Mailu/Mailu/README.md

 Running a mail server
 =====================

-*Please note that this project is still in a very early stage.
-Do not use for production!*

 The mail server runs as a set of Docker containers.
 These containers are managed through a ``docker-compose.yml`` configuration file that requires Docker Compose